toschka123/Symatrix/README.md

 Controls:
 '+' for growing the circle <br>
-'-' for shrinking the circle\n
+'-' for shrinking the circle<br>
-'p' for pulsating, P to turn of pulsating\\
+'p' for pulsating, P to turn of pulsating <br>
-'c' for color changing mode, 'C' to turn it off space to erase everything and make the background black ';' to erase everything and make the background white
+'c' for color changing mode, 'C' to turn it off <br>
+space to erase everything and make the background black <br>
+';' to erase everything and make the background white <br>

-try holding a, s and d to increase the red, green and blue values of the circle and A,S,D to decrease the values with a, s, d you can do the same for the circle stroke (outline)
+try holding a, s and d to increase the red, green and blue values of the circle and A,S,D to decrease the values<br>
+with a, s, d you can do the same for the circle stroke (outline)  <br>